anafisa/Alarm-clock/README.md

 # alarm_clock_project
+Lab1
-Lab1.This is my tkinter alarm clock
+This is my tkinter alarm clock